n0kira/Mattii1/README.md

 - 👋 Hi, I’m @Mattii1
 - 👀 I'm interested in video games and programming!
-- 🌱 Currently learning C, C++ in shool
+- 🌱 Currently learning web development🚀

 <!---
 Mattii1/Mattii1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.